akail/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

     │   │
     │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
     │
+    ├── tests              <- Unit and functional tests using pytest │
     └── tox.ini            <- tox file with settings for running tox; see tox.testrun.org